craftingcity/The-Known-World/Lunna, Paladin Werewolf.md

 > **_Courage._** You must be willing to do what needs to be done for the sake of order, even in the face of overwhelming odds.
 If you don't act, then who will?
 > **_Responsibility._** You must deal with the consequences of your actions, and you are responsible for fulfilling your duties and obligations.

-- Lunna is a little stoic, but is more than willing to speak up for herself and others.
+- Lunna is a little distant, but is more than willing to speak up for others.
 - Lunna is nihilistic in regards to her own life if not outright suicidal

 ### Background